pablojotaguardiola/CodelessComponents-Swift/README.md

 1- Drag and drop a ImageView to your Storyboard.<br>
 2- Asign VideoFromURL.swift as ImageView class in "Identity inspector" tab.<br>
 3- Set Url, and video settings in "Attributes Inspector" tab.<br>
-4- In the same tag, you optionally can add a image as Thumb.
+4- In the same tab, you optionally can add a image as Thumb.
 In "Image View" section.<br>
 5- Build!<br><br>

 ![Alt text](ReadmeImages/Screen1.png?raw=true "Video URL")